 - Paperback ISBN:

 MD Sarder is a professor and chair of engineering technologies at Bowling Green State University, Bowling Green, Ohio, United States.
-Prior to that, he was an associate professor, and assistant director for the Center for Logistics, Trade and Transportation at the University of Southern Mississippi, Hattiesburg, Mississippi.
 His research interests include logistics transportation, supply chain management, intermodal facility analysis, warehousing need assessment, designing reverse logistics, and transportation modeling.
-He has been awarded more than $2.5M funding from various agencies, including the NSF and U.S. Department of Transportation.
-He is active in professional organizations, including TRB, IISE and ASEE, and has served as the President of Lean Division, founding president of Logistics & Supply Chain Division, and Assistant Senior Vice President of Technical Operations of IISE.
-He has also authored two books (on Design Knowledge for VDM Verlag), several book chapters, and many journal articles.
+He has been awarded more than $2.5M funding from various agencies, including the NSF and U.S. Department of Transportation, and has authored four books, several book chapters, and many journal articles.
+He is actively involved with various professional societies including the Transportation Research Board (TRB), Material Handling Institute (MHI), and Institute of Industrial and Systems Engineers (IISE).
+He also served as the editor-in-chief of International Journal of Logistics Transportation Research and as an editor of Transportation Research Record.